BIC-MNI/man-pages/minctracc.md

 Once the matrix is specified, the program extracts the transformation parameters (translations, rotations, scales and shears) and optimizes these parameters when trying to find the best transformation.

 When the user specifies a transformation matrix (other than PAT), the default center is 0,0,0.
-The user can can change this in two ways: 1) the '-center &lt;cx&gt; &lt;cy&gt; &lt;cz&gt;' option permits direct input of the center to be used, 2) the '-est\_center' option tells the program to estimate and use the center of gravity of the source volume.
+The user can can change this in two ways: 1) the '-center <cx> <cy> <cz>' option permits direct input of the center to be used, 2) the '-est\_center' option tells the program to estimate and use the center of gravity of the source volume.
 Note that it is a good idea to have a reasonable guess for the center of rotation and scaling since it makes the parameters more orthogonal to each other (e.g. a small change in rotation will not grossly affect the translations).

 Note that when estimating a non-linear registration, if no transformation is given as input, the program will estimate a linear transformation first.
 If you are interested in only the non-linear transformation, then use -identity.